 Explore health content from A to Z.

 I need information about...

 It’s that time of the year when people are signing up for softball, baseball and soccer leagues.
 If you or a family member is getting ready for a new sports season , make sure to protect your knees from injury so you’re not stuck on the sidelines.

-Most sports injuries heal without surgery, says Robert Berry, D.O., medical director of sports medicine at Baylor Regional Medical Center at Plano.
+Most sports injuries heal without surgery, says Robert Berry, D.O., medical director of sports medicine at Baylor Scott & White Medical Center - Plano.
 But not ACL tears, a common injury suffered by skiers.

 Whether due to overuse, twisting or contact, certain injuries are common in sports.

 Golfers are prone to golfer’s elbow, where muscles on the inside of the elbow get pulled when a stroke nicks the ground.
 Anti-inflammatory medications and rest can help those pulled muscles recover.
 Golfers also tend to get rotator cuff tendinitis from the overhead motion of their swing-through.
 People with rotator cuff tendinitis—not just golfers, but baseball and volleyball players as well—typically need rehab and strengthening exercises to get back to their games.

 Soccer players tend to sprain their ankles—a common injury in any running or cutting sport.
 Sprained ankles are tough to prevent, but staying off the ankle until the swelling goes down, taping the joint and returning to play gradually as symptoms allow can help prevent reinjury.
 “If you have a history of ankle sprains, wear a brace when you compete,” Dr. Berry says.